SummaryRead the full fact sheet

 - SKIPS (Supporting Kids in Primary Schools) mental health promotion program – information sessions about FaPMI for primary schools.

-Young Carers Australia has information that is targeted to people in different age groups, as well as professionals.
-You can contact them on 1800 242 636.
+Young Carers Network has information that is targeted to people in different age groups, as well as professionals.

 Looking after yourself and caring for someone with a mental illness